D-J-Z-N/web-search-chatbot/README.md

 ## How it works
 - The chatbot uses OpenAI's API for conversation.
 - For real-time or current questions, the agent can use a DuckDuckGo search tool.
+- Streaming of responses
+- Memory up to 10 previous messages

 ## Notes
 - You need an OpenAI API key with access to the model you specify in `main.py` (e.g., `gpt-4o`).